-A state1 is eligible for a grant under the CBCAP program if, in accordance with the eligibility requirements of section 202, the Governor has designated a lead entity to administer funds under this program and provided certain assurances.
-The eligibility requirements are described in detail in Part II of this PI.
+A state4 is eligible for a grant under the CBCAP program if, in accordance with the eligibility requirements of section 202, the Governor has designated a lead entity to administer funds under this program and provided certain assurances.
+The eligibility requirements are described in more detail below in Section E. of this PI.